 MG symptoms include bleeding, discharge and painful urination.
 The STI is tricky because in many cases there are no symptoms.
 When there are symptoms, most doctors mistake it for chlamydia or another STI, which means the wrong treatment is used.
 It’s not uncommon for a person to have both MG and another STI at the same time, and since it’s not a well-known disease, it’s not routinely tested for.
 In fact, most people would need to request getting tested for it or use an alternative at-home option such as the myLAB testing kit.

-primary way to reduce the spread of MG is to use a condom each time
+The primary way to reduce the spread of MG is to use a condom each time you have sex.

 By sticking one’s head in the sand and pretend it doesn’t exist means the MG bacteria could become a superbug, which means no antibiotics will be able to clear up the infection.
 It’s important that resources go toward the development of diagnostic testing to detect people (especially women) who have MG before they become infertile.